LAStools/LAStools/bin/las2dem_README.md

 This tool reads LIDAR points from the LAS/LAZ format (or some ASCII format), triangulates them temporarily into a TIN, and then rasters the TIN onto a DEM.
-The tool can either rather the '-elevation', the '-slope', the '-intensity', the '-rgb' values, or a '-hillshade' or '-gray' or '-false' coloring.
+The tool can either rather the '-elevation' (default), the '-slope', the '-intensity', the '-rgb' values, or a '-hillshade' or '-gray' or '-false' coloring.
 The output is either in BIL, ASC, IMG, FLT, XYZ, DTM, TIF, PNG or JPG format.
 Additional attributes that some LAS/LAZ files can store as "Extra Bytes" can be rasterized with '-attribute 0' or '-attribute 1' or '-attribute 2' ...